Siyutex/Bachelor_thesis_pipeline/plots/RUN_EXTERNAL_INFO.md

+## Cell ID cross run consistency
-- cell ids (obs_names) are consistent across RUNs (I tested this with compare_present_cell.py) -> I can compare what cells are labelled as transitional by obs_names
+- SHORT: cell ids (obs_names) are consistent across RUNs (I tested this with compare_present_cell.py) -> I can compare what cells are labelled as transitional by obs_names

+- RESULT: (from 3 aggregated files with slightly different preprocessing paramters, which I thought changes cell order -> changes assigned names in concatenation (it does not, apparently))
+    Getting obs names
+    Checking label overlap...
+    No duplicates found in within each file.
+    Total labels: 48997
+    Labels shared across all files: 34074
+    Percentage of shared labels: 0.70
+    Labels present in > 1 file: 42478
+    Percentage of labels present in > 1 file: 0.867
+    getting differently named cells
+    Amount of cells that exist under different names in different adatas: 0 -> naming is consistent, even with oirignal approach, so we can compare cells by obsname

+## Transition state consistency
 - there are only 61 cells which are consistently labelled as transitional acress RUNS 3.5, 3,6, 4 (also checked with compare_present_cells.py)

-	- after makug pipeline deterministic, and subsampling 70% of cells for 5 runs of tree:
+- after making pipeline deterministic, and subsampling 70% of cells for 5 runs of tree (grouping metric = scMF, PDAC):
 	12% of cells are transitional in all runs they appear in 20% of cells are inconsistently labelled as transitional (which is much better than the 1.4% vs 30% the where (wrongly) observed when considering P(transitional) instead of P(transitioanl | sampled))

+- then compared if inconstistency also exists with shin et al. data (their filtering: mtio = 15%, mine: mito=10%, UMI, etc; other than that identical except for method choices)

+    RESULT with shin et al data (gtouping metric = scMF):

+    Number of total unique cells: 11479
+    Number of consistently labelled transitional cells:0
+    Realtive amount of consistently labelled transitional cells: 0.0 Number of inconsistently labelled transitional cells: 0 Relative amount of inconsistently labelled transitional cells: 0.0 Number of consistently labelled non-transitional cells: 11479 Relative amount of consistently labelled non-transitional cells: 1.0

+    shin grouping metric = cancer state inferred:

+	Number of total unique cells: 11472
+    Number of consistently labelled transitional cells:206
+    Realtive amount of consistently labelled transitional cells: 0.017956764295676428 Number of inconsistently labelled transitional cells: 4104 Relative amount of inconsistently labelled transitional cells: 0.3577405857740586 Number of consistently labelled non-transitional cells: 7162 Relative amount of consistently labelled non-transitional cells: 0.624302649930265

+    Shin grouping metric = cancer state:

+    Number of total unique cells: 11477
+    Number of consistently labelled transitional cells:3833
+    Realtive amount of consistently labelled transitional cells: 0.33397229241090876 Number of inconsistently labelled transitional cells: 4974 Relative amount of inconsistently labelled transitional cells: 0.4333885161627603 Number of consistently labelled non-transitional cells: 2670 Relative amount of consistently labelled non-transitional cells: 0.2326391914263309

 ## cells with different expression across runs? ##
 reduced adatas (X_scANVi_corrected_cnv) (3.5 3.6 4.0):